kajalc7/Netflix_Gpt/README.md

     -get data from TMDB now playing movie list API -added movieslice reducer and  in redux store stored movie data -creating custom hook
+    -added main container file for video title and video background -added scondary container for n number of files which will display as cards with its details

 # Features